-- The methodology that we have adopted in this study involved treating poetry as data, - 9 allowing for text to be analysed with respect to attitudes relating to volcanoes.
-While - 10 several other methods exist for the analysis of textual data (e.g. ethnography, - phenomenology, grounded theory, etc.), we have chosen qualitative content analysis 11 - 12 because of its ability to highlight both the context and the content of the chosen text, - 13 which for a subjective medium such as poetry is essential. - 14 The methodology that is adopted in this study largely follows that of Jllingworth - 15 (2019), insofar as the qualitative content analysis of the poetry is guided by these six - 16 steps: formulation of research questions; selection of poetry to be analysed; - definition of codes and categories to be applied; outline and implementation of 17 - 18 coding process; determination of trustworthiness; and analysis of results.
-The first - 19 five of these steps are outlined below, with the analysis of the results presented in according to the following format: 'Poem Name' by Author Name (Year of Publication), and that links to the full texts of all these poems can be found in Soldati and Illingworth (2019).
+- 8 The methodology that we have adopted in this study involved treating poetry as data, - 9 allowing for text to be analysed with respect to attitudes relating to volcanoes.
+While - several other methods exist for the analysis of textual data (e.g. ethnography, - phenomenology, grounded theory, etc.), we have chosen qualitative content analysis - because of its ability to highlight both the context and the content of the chosen text, - which for a subjective medium such as poetry is essential. - 14 The methodology that is adopted in this study largely follows that of Illingworth - 15 (2019), insofar as the qualitative content analysis of the poetry is guided by these six - steps: formulation of research questions; selection of poetry to be analysed; - definition of codes and categories to be applied; outline and implementation of - coding process; determination of trustworthiness; and analysis of results.
+The first - five of these steps are outlined below, with the analysis of the results presented in - 20 Section 3.

+- We note here that the poems that were analysed in this study are presented - 23 according to the following format: 'Poem Name' by Author Name (Year of - Publication), and that links to the full texts of all these poems can be found in Soldati - and Illingworth (2019).